 The search problem regex engines intend to solve.

-Intuitively, the problem is to find a substring that matches the regex (e
+Intuitively, the problem is to find a substring that matches the regex (e) after the current position (pos).

 We are interested in the following two properties: